spiroszermalias/reva/README.md

 that will automatically be sent to you after the user's submission.
 The user will be notified immediately of your decision.

 ## Installation
 You can access the technical documentation [here](https://www.spiroszermalias.com/reva_docs/).
-Installation is really easy with ReVa and you're only required to perform the least amount of steps possible 🙃.
+Installation is really easy with ReVa and you're only required to perform the least number of steps possible 🙃.
 You should be good to go in a few minutes following these steps:
 1. Clone the repo to your desired working directory.